 Denise Scott Brown

-The Office of Student Services also sponsors events and activities throughout the year to assist the GSD's minority community in achieving their goals—from racial equity training to confidence and networking workshops for women.
+The Office of Student Affairs also sponsors events and activities throughout the year to assist the GSD’s minority community in achieving their goals—from racial equity training to confidence and networking workshops for women.